fhamborg/news-please/README.md

 You can find more information on usage and development in our [wiki TODO SÖREN](TODO)!

+## Acknoledgements
+This project would not have been possible without the help of many students who spent time working on the extraction.
+* Moritz Bock
+* Michael Fried
+* Jonathan Hassler
+* Markus Klatt
+* Kevin Kress
+* Marvin Pafla
+* Franziska Schlor
+* Matt Sharinghousen
+* Claudio Spener
+* Moritz Steinmaier

 ## License and Contribution

 Please send a mail to [felix.hamborg@uni-konstanz.de](mailto:felix.hamborg@uni-konstanz.de)